contiva/cloud-connector-helper/README.md

 2. **Searching for the latest version**: Online checking of available versions and selecting the most recent version.
 3. **Downloading the update files**: Downloading the new version of the SAP Cloud Connector and the associated SHA1 hash file, respecting EULA conditions.
 4. **Verifying integrity**: Comparing the downloaded files with the SHA1 hash to ensure file integrity.
-5. **Installing the update**: Updating the SAP Cloud Connector using RPM.
+5. **Installing the update or packages**: Updating the SAP Cloud Connector using RPM.
 6. **Restarting the SAP Cloud Connector service**: To ensure the latest version is active.
 7. **Cleanup**: Removing downloaded and temporary files after the update.